 More information on Strange Culture at the film’s official site.

-May 2, 2008 addendum: After four years, a U.S. federal judge has finally dismissed all charges against Kurtz.
+May 2, 2008 update: After four years, a U.S. federal judge has finally dismissed all charges against Kurtz.
 At Inter Press Agency, William Fisher has written a thorough article on the absurdity of the case.

 Below are a couple of quotes: